janisgp/go_with_the_flows/README.md

 # Environment

-This repository requires:
+We provide all necessary requirements in form of a `environment.yml`.

-- pytorch
+For our evaluation we rely on the efficient implementation of the EMD metric provided by [PointFlow](https://github.com/stevenygd/PointFlow).
-- ...
+To this end, we refer to the installation instructions provided there.

-We further provide all necessary requirements in for of a `requirements.txt`.
+Alternatively, the precompiled code can be downloaded [here](https://drive.google.com/drive/folders/1jFo6gSuQNjVq-8oB0iZ2YkMRFVP7t8GC?usp=sharing), which needs to be unzipped and placed in `lib/metrics/` and is expected to work with the provided `environment.yml`.

 # Datasets